By Miguel Paz

 Arequipa the Alpaca Capital of the World

 Some of my grandfather's competitors integrated their businesses with yarn manufacturing operations.
 Nowadays, these factories are the largest producers of Alpaca fiber in the world.
-The three largest producers of alpaca yarn in Peru are suppliers of Misti International.

 The second and third generation descendants of my grandfather's contemporaries have assumed strong leadership roles in their companies.
 With great energy and creativity, the descendants of my grandfather's great generation of pioneers are transforming their companies into world-class organizations.